ryanmellison/Team-/README.md

 # Team-Question_Mark
 Deal or No Deal
-This game offers the fun experience of talking with Howie Mandel.
-Also i guess you could win fake money too.
+This game offers the incredibly fun experience of talking with Howie Mandel.